 Businesses and nonprofits have used marketing personas to great success, along with several other strategies usually reserved for private industry.
-Because nonprofits have demonstrated success by using the same marketing principles of a business, we created a guide of six business practices that can help churches with their stewardship.
+Because nonprofits have demonstrated success by using the same marketing strategies of a business, we created a guide of six business practices that can help churches with their stewardship.
 In it you’ll find advice for creating a marketing plan, which will help you better use your marketing personas.

 Trend 4: Most Donations Go to Faith and Religious Services

 The current outlook for charitable donations going to churches and faith organizations is good.
 According to a Philanthropy Outlook study, 49% of the population gave to religious organizations.
 Additionally, a Giving USA study found faith and religious services to account for the largest percentage of charitable gifts at 29%.
 The next closest was education at 14%.

 Trend 5: Total Share of Faith Donations Is Declining